Mangosteen: Origins and history

-A description of mangosteen was included in the Species Plantarum by Linnaeus in 1753.
+A description of mangosteen was included in the Species Plantarum by Carl Linnaeus in 1753.
 The mangosteen was introduced into English greenhouses in 1855.
 Subsequently, its culture was introduced into the Western Hemisphere, where it became established in West Indies islands, especially Jamaica.
-It was later established on the Americas mainland in Guatemala, Honduras, Panama, and Ecuador.
+It was later established on the American mainland in Guatemala, Honduras, Panama, and Ecuador.
 The mangosteen tree generally does not grow well outside the tropics.

 In Southeast Asia, mangosteen is commonly known as the "Queen of Fruits", and is frequently paired with durian, the "King of Fruits".
 In Chinese food therapy, mangosteen is considered "cooling", making it a good counterbalance to the "heaty" durian.
 There is also a legend about Queen Victoria offering a reward of one hundred pounds sterling to anyone who could deliver a fresh mangosteen to her.
 Although this legend can be traced to a 1930 publication by the fruit explorer David Fairchild, it is not substantiated by any known historical document.

 The journalist and gourmet R. W. Apple Jr. once said of the fruit, "No other fruit, for me, is so thrillingly, intoxicatingly luscious...I'd rather eat one than a hot fudge sundae, which for a big Ohio boy is saying a lot."
-Since 2006, private small-volume orders for fruits grown in Puerto Rico were sold to American specialty food stores and gourmet restaurants who serve the flesh segments as a delicacy dessert.
+It is grown mainly in Southeast Asia, southwest India and other tropical areas such as Colombia, Puerto Rico and Florida, where the tree has been introduced.
+Since 2006, private small-volume orders for fruits grown in Puerto Rico have been sold to American specialty food stores and gourmet restaurants who serve the flesh segments as a delicacy dessert.